kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 type: Details
 ---

 The migration is done automatically by a job.
-During the migration the old Api object is being migrated to an APIRule object, what may cause temporary unavailability of the exposed service.
-After the successful migration the old resource is removed.
+During the migration, the old Api object is being migrated to an APIRule object, what may cause temporary unavailability of the exposed service.
+After the successful migration, the old resource is removed.
 The migration might be skipped for some Api configuration, in which case the manual migration process may be done.
 It won't break the existing service exposure, but any changes to the Api object won't be effective.

 List remaining Apis to check whether any Api migration has been skipped